Reduced blood circulation and hypertension caused by cutaneous folds

 I'm convinced that blood clots occur mostly in the places where cutaneous folds slice, bend and crumple the blood vessels.

-How to restore the blood circulation
+How to restore blood circulation

 Free your circulatory system from the pressures of your skin

-Grooming your skin can restore a normal blood flow to areas where the circulatory problems listed above have reduced or stopped it.
+Grooming your skin can restore normal blood flow to areas where the circulatory problems listed above have reduced or stopped it.

 There are two main grooming techniques, you'll have to use them both: